onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 ## Bonus: If you use NeoVIM and a plugin manager, read this

-When I got started, Nix felt extremely similar to NeoVIM’s Lua-based configuration format.
+When I got started, Nix felt extremely similar to NeoVIM's Lua-based configuration format.

 I use Lazy.vim to configure NeoVIM plugins, and a common pattern is to create a plugins folder with various Lua files that all look something like this.